theimowski/SuaveMusicStore/index.md

 - `deleteAlbum` WebPart gets passed the `choose` with two possibilities.
 - `GET` and `POST` are WebParts that succeed (return `Some x`) only if the incoming HTTP request is of GET or POST verb respectively.
-- after succesfull deletion of album, the `POST` case redirects us to the `Path.Admin.manage` page
+- after successful deletion of album, the `POST` case redirects us to the `Path.Admin.manage` page

 > Important: We have to wrap both GET and POST handlers with a `warbler` - otherwise they would be evaluated just after `Some album` match, resulting in invoking `Db.deleteAlbum` even if POST does not apply.